ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished the tech doc site.

 **Thoughts:** In terms of the subject, I merely copied the example.
 However, all the code I wrote myself.
 Learned more about media queries today, as well as how to make better navbars.

+### Day 13: June 27, 2021

+**Today's Progress**: Started the portfolio site.

+**Thoughts:** Getting much more comfortable with CSS and HTML by this point, finding myself needing to google less and can create and manipulate what I want mostly from memory.
+Overall happy!